 Shamshad Begum was an Indian singer who was one of the first playback singers in the Hindi film industry.
 She had a distinctive voice and was a versatile artist, singing over 6,000 songs in various languages.
 Let us remember her on the occasion of her birthday.

 Shamshad Begum was born in Lahore, British India (present-day Pakistan) on 14 April 1919.
 Her family was a traditional Muslim family.
 Shamshad’s talent was first spotted by her principal when she was in primary school in 1924.
 Impressed by the quality of her voice, she was made head singer of classroom prayer.
 At 10, she started singing folk-based songs at religious functions and family marriages.
 She received no formal musical training.
-Her singing ambitions, which she held from 1929, met with opposition from her family.
+Her singing ambitions, which she held since 1929, met with opposition from her family.

 In 1931, when she was twelve, her uncle, who enjoyed qawwalis and ghazals, secretly took her to Jenophone (or Xenophone) Music Company for an audition with Lahore-based musician and composer, Ghulam Haider.
 Impressed with her voice, Haider gave her 12 songs.
 Her family was then convinced to let her sing.
 When she won a contract with a recording company, her father agreed to let her sing on the condition that she would record in a burka and not allow herself to be photographed

 In 1934, despite strong opposition from her family, 15-year-old Shamshad married a Hindu gentleman Ganpat Lal Batto.
 Her popular breakthrough came when she began singing on All India Radio (AIR) in Peshawar and Lahore in 1937.